saitejakalepu/Covid19-dashboard/README.md

 Whenever a country is selected the country flag and country name is displayed in Info panel.

 ### `Info Card`
-Info Card represents new confirmed/recovered/death cases , last updated date , total number of confirmed/recovered/death cases.
+Info Card represents new infected/recovered/death cases , last updated date , total number of infected/recovered/death cases.<br />
+Numeral is used to convert higher values in easy readable format.<br/>
+new Date(date).toDateString() is used to convert updatedAt date to Day Month Date Year format.<br/>

 ### `View Selector`